Vamshi900/bookManager_srpingboot/README.md

 - On sucessful validation book is added to the database and then updated back in the ui

 ### Delete Book
-- First  book is deleted in the database and on sucessful then updated back in the ui
+- Book is Deleted in the database and only if it is sucessful ui is updated

 ### Update Book
-- First  book is updated in the database and on sucessful then updated back in the ui
+- Book is updated in the database and if it is sucessful ui is updated

 ## API/Backend